jdhao/blog_source/vim_custom_statusline.md

 set statusline+=\ %{toupper(g:currentmode[mode()])}
 ```

-Based on which mode you are in, the statusline will change automatically.
+Based on which mode we are in, the statusline will change automatically.

 To show a modified sign `[+]` based on whether current file has been modified,
-you can use the following setting:
+we can use the following setting:

 ```
 set statusline+=%{&modified?'[+]':''}